Advanced Practice Registered Nurse License Requirements in Ohio

 There have been changes to legal requirements in 2015.
 There may, in the future, be more changes, aimed at bringing Ohio in line with the National APRN Consensus Model.
 The Board has published a document that compares current Ohio APRN licensing and practice with the proposed national model (http://www.nursing.ohio.gov/Practice.htm#AdvancedPractice).

-Advanced practice nurses must earn graduate degrees.
+Advanced practice nurses must earn graduate degrees (Nurse Practitioner programs in Ohio).
 The program must qualify the graduate to sit for an approved certification examination.
 Educational requirements will vary according to role and population focus.
 A prospective APRN can visit the website of his or her intended certifying agency to learn more.

 The Board approves third party certifying agencies according to standards found in 4723.46 of state code.
 They are assessed on an annual basis.